Mikhail-Ropii/delivery-front/README.md

 # delivery-app
 Live page: https://mikhail-ropii.github.io/delivery-front/

 Repo:

 https://github.com/Mikhail-Ropii/delivery-front

 https://github.com/Mikhail-Ropii/delivery-back

 To run this solution locally you should download repo (delivery-front and delivery-back) and open in your IDE back and front separately.
+Change base URL in file baseURL.js in "delivery-front" repo.
 Install required dependencies in both parts:
 ```
 npm install